kolayne/embedded-adv/visionfive2/README.md

 run chipa_set_linux
 # Set appropriate CPU voltage value as an FDT property
 run cpu_vol_set
+# Specify the partition to be used as root when linux boots.
+# E.g., if using an SD card with SDK image or a pre-built distro image:
+setenv sdev_blk mmcblk${devnum}p${rootpart}
+# Add the root partition to the kernel cmd-line args
+setenv bootargs $bootargs root=/dev/$sdev_blk
 # Boot!
 booti $kernel_addr_r $ramdisk_addr_r:$filesize $fdt_addr_r
 ```